Woodstock Literature Society

 The Woodstock Literature Society was founded in 2009 with the aim of presenting high quality talks on literature to local book lovers, offering time to socialise after the talk with refreshment (a glass of wine at evening talks/tea and cake at afternoon talks).
 Since then its reputation and membership have grown and we are pleased to welcome members and visitors from Oxfordshire and beyond.

 Topics range from classic and contemporary authors, to drama, poetry, and foreign authors in translation.
 Our speakers include academic specialists, published authors, and literary journalists.
 Full details can be seen under Programmes.
 Please note that changes to the programme can also be found on the programme page.
-Our next talk in 2021 will be on Thursday, 16th September.
+Our next talk in 2021 will be on Saturday, 13th November at Woodstock Town Hall when, in a change to the original published programme, Dr William Ghosh will talk on “V.S.Naipaul: A Life in Prose”.

 An undoubted hi-light was the celebration of our tenth anniversary in May 2019 when we enjoyed an afternoon's conversation between the drama critics Michael Billington of The Guardian and Peter Kemp of the Sunday Times, followed by a sumptuous afternoon tea in the elegant setting of Woodstock Parish Church.